nehaljwani/team.exiv2.org/book/IMaEA.md

 }  // JpegImage::visitTiff
 ```

-This function is more complex than TiffImage::accept().
+This function is not as simple as TiffImage::accept().
 It navigates the chain of segments and calls the visitor appropriately.
 The function is complicated to deal with Extended JPEG.
 There are two schemes for dealing with Exif metadata that span more than a single segment.

 For the benefit of clarity, I haven't shown the code here which handles Extended XMP.
 In Exiv2, there is also code to handle ICC profiles which can also span multiple segments.